Bachelor of Commerce

 Courses from Commerce or other degrees

-It is possible to combine a Commerce degree with other degrees, in particular, a Bachelor of Commerce and a Bachelor of Laws is a highly marketable combination.
+It is possible to combine a Commerce degree with other degrees; a Bachelor of Commerce and a Bachelor of Laws is a highly marketable combination.
+The Bachelor of Commerce also combines well with the Bachelor of Arts, Bachelor of Science, Bachelor of Forestry Science and Bachelor of Engineering with Honours.

 Find out more information about Double degrees.